+\notes{Also, note that what is crucial is Hurwitz, so I rephrased.
+Previously you had this: \\ maintains eigenvalues bounded away from zero}

 \Cref{f:hists,f:histsSpeed} show that the asymptotic covariance of \(\occm\)-RTD(0) is reasonably well captured by the Gaussian approximation based on \eqref{e:SigmaPRopt}.
-The variance reduction for \(\occm\)-RTD(0) when compared to TD(0), as observed in \Cref{f:hists,f:histsSpeed} is attributed to condition number of $\barA$ being larger for TD(0) when compared with \(\occm\)-RTD(0) (see \Cref{f:EigComparison}).
+The variance reduction for \(\occm\)-RTD(0), compared to TD(0), as observed in \Cref{f:hists,f:histsSpeed}, is attributed to the larger condition number of $\barA$ under TD(0) (see \Cref{f:EigComparison}).

 The bias results in the finite-state example are also consistent with theory.
 As observed in \Cref{f:biasThy}, the empirical normalized bias closely matches the theoretical prediction in \Cref{t:bias}.
-Moreover, as observed in \Cref{f:biasCostsensitivity}, the slope of the squared bias as $\delta_r=0$ is consistent with the sensitivity analysis established in \Cref{t:sens}.
+Moreover, as observed in \Cref{f:biasCostsensitivity}, the slope of the squared bias at $\delta_r=0$ is consistent with the sensitivity analysis established in \Cref{t:sens}.